Medical Condition

 Still, because they are subject to ADA and the CFEH Act, your employer cannot take adverse employment action against you, such as:

-Your employer retaliates against you, because you have requested reasonable accommodations, may be grounds for a discrimination claim or lawsuit.
+If your employer retaliates against you because you have requested reasonable accommodations, you may have grounds for a discrimination claim or lawsuit.
 When you make your request, whether or not your employer believes it is realistic, your employer must begin the interactive process of practical adjustments.
 If your employer fails to even talk about possible changes, you may be in a stronger position to take legal action.

 Types of Medical Conditions Covered Under the ADA and CFEH